Harvesting seeds from plants

 Other plants are more difficult, like hybrid varieties that will not reproduce “true to type” after a few generations.
 Some plants easily cross-pollinate with plants from related families, like squashes, cucumbers, and melons.

-Storing seeds properly after harvest
+Storing seeds properly after harvesting

 Storing seeds properly is just as important as harvesting them.
 If seeds are not stored correctly, they can become overheated, crushed or broken, damaged or eaten by insects and rodents, or succumb to mold.
 Any of this will result in seeds that don’t sprout.
 Good seed storage requires dark and dry storage spaces, cool (or even cold) temperatures, and careful packaging in sealed containers to protect seeds from humidity, heat, sunlight, and pests.